 In this instance, the Landmine Press is performed alone at the beginning of a strength training session.
 Time under tension and volume are lower, meaning intensity is higher.
 The standing position is more advanced than kneeling variations, as there is greater room for error with more joints involved.

 The landmine press is an effective exercise that when programmed properly can help your clients reach all types of goals.
 But coaching is not just about prescribing exercises.

 A professional coach is capable of understanding their client’s unique goals and what it will take to get them there.
-Learn how to establish goals, conduct movement assessments, and the fundamentals of individual program design when you sign up for The Free 7-Day OPEX Coaching Course.
+Learn how to establish goals, conduct movement assessments, and the fundamentals of individual program design when you download this free Professional Coaching Blueprint.